 5. Clean up responsibly

-As for partyware, disposables may make your life more convenient, but making paper or plastic cups, plates, and plastic utensils harms the environment.
+As for partyware, disposables may make your life more convenient, but producing paper or plastic cups, plates, and plastic utensils is far from easy on the environment.
 Companies cut down trees for paper products, or consume significant energy making plastic, then burn fuel shipping those disposable products worldwide.
 When you’re done with the spoon, it will probably end up in a landfill.
 So, reduce your party waste by using reusable cups, dishes, and utensils.

 And don’t forget to use your dishwasher over hand washing.
 An eco-friendly dishwasher can save several gallons during a full cycle.
 And if there are cloth napkins and towels to clean, why not skip the liquid detergent to try our eco-friendly detergent strips?
 The planet will thank you.